-Below are residence fees and the mandatory tax free meal plan cost for students in all Tyndale programs except the Bachelor of Education (BEd) program in Canadian dollars.
+Below are residence fees and the mandatory tax free meal plan cost for students in all Tyndale programs except the Bachelor of Education (BEd) program.
+All prices are in Canadian dollars.
 Prices and deadlines are subject to change.
 Student Financial Services have payment plans to help ease your financial pressures.

 The following is residence fees per semester calculated based on your choice of room type.
 This residence fees include residence administration fees.

 |Large Single Room||$3,440||$3,495|